Xavier-BingYi/interview_2025/TOEIC/TOEIC_全.md

    (C) To invite employees to a seminar
    (D) To report a schedule change

+   → (C) **To invite employees to a seminar**
+   ✉️ 一開始明確寫道：「We are pleased to invite you to a company-sponsored Health and Wellness Seminar」

 2. When will the seminar take place?
    (A) May 1
    (B) May 5
    (C) May 8
    (D) May 10

+   → (C) **May 8**
+   ✉️ 郵件中清楚指出：「The seminar will take place on Thursday, May 8」

 3. What topic is NOT mentioned as part of the seminar?
    (A) Office ergonomics